-The original company, called Star Fire Brick Company, was founded in 1865, near Pittsburgh, Pennsylvania.
-The name was changed to Harbison-Walker Refractories Company ten years later.
-Throughout its long history, Harbison-Walker has continued to focus on making refractory products, a wide range of materials designed to withstand environments at very high temperatures.
+The original company, called Star Fire Brick Company, was founded in 1865 near Pittsburgh, Pennsylvania.
+Ten years later, the name was changed to Harbison-Walker Refractories Company.

 Asbestos and Mesothelioma Lawsuits

-It was inevitable that Harbison-Walker and its parent company would face the consequences of so many decades of working with asbestos.
-Victims of exposure came forward to claim that the company knew that the material was harmful to human health but failed to warn them and to provide them with proper safety training and gear.
+It was inevitable that Harbison-Walker and its parent company would face the consequences of their asbestos use.
+Victims of exposure came forward to claim the company knew the material was harmful to human health but failed to warn them or provide proper safety gear and training.

 Asbestos Trust and Bankruptcy

-Harbison-Walker is just one of many companies that formed an asbestos trust fund to compensate victims of asbestos exposure.
-However, their situation was also unique.
-Most companies formed these trust after going through bankruptcy, often as a condition of bankruptcy protection.
-Harbison-Walker formed the trust first, before bankruptcy, because the company leaders knew they would be facing inevitable claims and were able to make a deal with the company’s insurance underwriter.
+Harbison-Walker is one of many companies that formed an asbestos trust fund to compensate victims of exposure.
+However, this company’s situation was unique.
+Most companies formed trusts after going through bankruptcy, often as a condition of bankruptcy protection.